10 things you absolutely must do in Cape Town, South Africa

 Seeing the adorable penguins at Boulders beach, shopping at the V & A Waterfront, walking the city streets and Company's garden, the wineries of Groot Constantia and eating fresh fish and chips in Hout Bay.

-If we've missed anything, let us know what are your favourite things to do in Cape Town are!
+Let us know what are your favourite things to do in Cape Town are in the comments below!